jiyeongchloe/ReadEase/README.md

 2. Run `git clone git@github.com:jiyeongchloe/ReadEase.git`
 3. Done!

+## Testing / Running the Extension
+1. Go to <chrome://extensions/>
+2. Toggle `Developer mode` near the top right corner of the page
+3. Click on `Load unpacked` near the top left corner of the page
+4. Select the directory that you have cloned the repo to
+5. The extension should now be added

+> [!WARNING]
+> Whenever you make changes to the files, make sure to click on the circle loading button to make sure changes are reflected in the web browser

 ## Dev / Commit Guidelines
 To keep everything organized, let's use branches for adding new features instead of committing everything to `main` immediately.